danionescu0/docker-flask-mongodb-example/README.md

 The python webserver will write / delete images in this folder.

+One interesting feature of this api is to search similar images.
+For example you cand take one photo from the container-storage folder, rename it, and modify the brightness or slightly crop it and then try to find it using the API.

+To achive this the script will load all images from disk, hash them using a hasing function and compare the hash differences.
+It's only a naive implementation for demo purposes, it's main drawbacks are memory limit (all hashes should fit in memory) and linear search times, the complexity of the search it's linear with the number of photo hashed and saved.

-The Api will expose methods for adding and deleting images along with resizing and rotating
+The API will expose methods for adding and deleting images along with resizing and rotating and search by similar image

 Swagger url: http://localhost:85/apidocs